steezeburger/palguybuddydude/README.md

 # palguybuddydude

-A go service that uses palworld-rcon-buddy api to ping for player info and notiify discord whenever players join or leave.
+A go service that uses palworld-rcon-buddy api to ping for player info and notify discord whenever players join or leave.

 ![](docs/example.png)